(Note: This essay launched The American Redoubt movement. It was first posted in 2011. It was last updated on May 17, 2017)

 Consider my paradigm fully shifted.
 I’m now urging that folks Get Out of Dodge for political reasons–not just for the family preparedness issues that I’ve previously documented.
 There comes a time, after a chain of abuses when good men must take action.
 We’ve reached that point, folks!

 I concur that Pastor Chuck Baldwin was right when he “voted with his feet” and moved his family from Florida to Montana.
 Like Chuck Baldwin I believe that is time for freedom-loving Christians to relocate to something analogous to “Galt’s Gulch” on a grand scale.

-Ol' Remus of The Woodpile Report recently quoted an essay by economist Giordano Bruno, titled The Return Of Precious Metals And Sound Money.
-In it, Bruno stated: "If there is anything good to come out of our present predicament, it is that Americans, from average citizens to elected officials, are beginning to understand the reality of coming collapse and are preempting it with measures designed to insulate their communities from the inevitable firestorm.
-Eventually, as this movement escalates, certain states will come out ahead of the pack, gaining a kind of “safe haven” status, and attracting liberty minded people from around the country to the protective shelter of their borders."
+In March 2011, Ol’ Remus of the weekly Yer Ol’ Woodpile Report blog quoted an essay by economist Giordano Bruno, titled The Return Of Precious Metals And Sound Money.
+In it, Bruno stated: “If there is anything good to come out of our present predicament, it is that Americans, from average citizens to elected officials, are beginning to understand the reality of coming collapse and are preempting it with measures designed to insulate their communities from the inevitable firestorm.
+Eventually, as this movement escalates, certain states will come out ahead of the pack, gaining a kind of “safe haven” status, and attracting liberty minded people from around the country to the protective shelter of their borders.”

 To Clarify: Religious, Not Racial Lines

 I’m sure that this brief essay will generate plenty of hate mail, and people will brand me as a religious separatist.
 So be it.
 I am a separatist, but on religious lines, not racial ones.
 I have made it abundantly clear throughout the course of my writings that I am an anti-racist.
 Christians of all races are welcome to be my neighbors.
 I also welcome Orthodox Jews and Messianic Jews, because we share the same moral framework.